logo

 During the rental application process, reputable property managers and landlords vet prospective renters, requiring them to provide personal information and documentation to prove their identity, income, credit score, and a whole lot more.

-When you find your dream apartment, you’ll need to act fast.
+In this rental market, when you find your dream apartment, you’ll need to act fast.
 This article can help you do just that.

 How Much Rent Can You Afford?